-In October 2014 PJSC Mosenergo sold TER Group LLC GER.
-In October 2018 accounts receivables have been repaid in the amount of RUB 500 million.
+In October 2014 PJSC Mosenergo sold the TER Group to JSC Gazprom energoremont.
+In 2018 accounts receivables from the sale of financial investments have been repaid in the amount of RUB 1 214 million.

 29 Related parties

 Parties are generally considered to be related if the parties are under common control or if one party has the ability to control the other party or can exercise significant influence or joint control over the other party in making financial and operational decisions.
 In considering each possible related party relationship, attention is directed to the substance of the relationship, not merely the legal form.